unruffled-nightingale/work_tracker/README.md

 Just a quick introduction to the code..

-The work_tracker application is an API that is intended to be the backend for a ReactJs application (which is very bare bones at the moments).
+The work_tracker application is an API that is intended to be the backend for a ReactJs application (which is very bare bones at the moments) - https://github.com/unruffled-nightingale/work_tracker_react.

 There are a few areas for improvement, especially with error reporting ,and there are a few '#todo's throughtout the project.